 How is facial lipografting performed?

 Facial lipografting begins with the careful harvesting of fat cells from a donor area of the body (typically “problem areas” like the abdomen, hips, or thighs) via gentle liposuction.
-The harvested fat is then processed to isolate and concentrate pure fat and stem cells from impurities.
-Finally, the purified fat and stem cells are injected into the recipient areas with a very small (0.5mm to 0.7mm, which is approximately the width of mechanical pencil lead) cannula.
+The harvested fat is then processed to isolate and concentrate pure fat from impurities.
+Finally, the purified fat is injected into the recipient areas with a very small (0.5mm to 0.7mm, which is approximately the width of mechanical pencil lead) cannula.
 The surgeon carefully sculptures the injected particles to replace or enhance the existing structural framework of the face (referred to as “structural lipografting”).

 Due to the very small size of the cannulas used in the procedure, no sutures are needed on the face.
 The procedure is typically performed using a combination of twilight anesthesia (conscious sedation) and local anesthesia at the harvest and recipient areas.